mattvinks/spark-labs/06-mllib/classification/README.md

     //TODO: drop the non-numeric fields, convert the rest to double. val parts = ???

-    //TODO Return Labeldpoint:  Outcome variable, Vectors.Dense(all other variab les
+    //TODO Return Labeldpoint:  Outcome variable, Vectors.dense(all other variab les
     LabeledPoint(???, ???)
   }